 Key Observations 2

 What is jobactive?
-3

-obactive 4
+jobactive 4

-How do you become part of jobactive?
-4

 Beginning in jobactive 5

-Jobactive tailoring assistance to the individual 6
+jobactive tailors assistance to the individual 6

 Services and assistance delivered to job seekers 7

 Getting a job 8

-Work for the Dole and other Activities .10
+Work for the Dole and other Activities 10

-Leaving jobactive .12
+Leaving jobactive 12

-Employment following jobactive assistance .
-13
+Employment following jobactive assistance 13

-Outcome measures and definitions .
-16
+Outcome measures and definitions 16

-KEY OBSERVATIONS - OCTOBER 2015 TO SEPTEMBER 2016
+KEY OBSERVATIONS - OCTOBER 2016 TO SEPTEMBER 2017

-48.1 per cent of job seekers participating in jobactive between 1 October 2015 and 30 September 2016 are in employment three months later.
+49.3 per cent of job seekers participating in jobactive between 1 October 2016 and 30 September 2017 were in employment three months later.

-- ▶ 58.2 per cent of Stream A job seekers are employed three months after participating in jobactive, - ▶ 39.4 per cent of Stream B job seekers are employed three months after participating in jobactive, - ▶ 26.3 per cent of Stream C job seekers are employed three months after participating in jobactive.
+- ▶ 58.9 per cent of Stream A job seekers were employed three months after participating in jobactive, - ▶ 42.9 per cent of Stream B job seekers were employed three months after participating in jobactive, - ▶ 27.5 per cent of Stream C job seekers were employed three months after participating in jobactive.

-Of the job seekers who are employed:
+Of the job seekers who were employed:

-- ▶ 22.0 per cent were in full time employment, - ▶ 26.1 per cent were in part time employment, - ▶ 53.5 per cent were in casual employment.
+- ▶ 23.1 per cent were in full time employment, - ▶ 26.2 per cent were in part time employment, - ▶ 54.4 per cent were in casual employment.

-More than 380,000 job placements were recorded between 1 October 2015 and 30 September 2016 with:
+More than 370,000 job placements were recorded between 1 October 2016 to 30 September 2017 with:

-- ▶ 60.5 per cent leading to a paid 4 week outcome, - ▶ 53.2 per cent leading to a paid 12 week outcome, - ▶ 37.4 per cent leading to a paid 26 week outcome.
+- ▶ 64.2 per cent leading to a paid 4 week outcome, - ▶ 57.1 per cent leading to a paid 12 week outcome, - ▶ 40.2 per cent leading to a paid 26 week outcome.

-Survey data demonstrates that during the 1 October 2015 and 30 September 2016 period:
+Survey data demonstrates that during 1 October 2016 to 30 September 2017 period:

-- ▶ 35.3 per cent of job seekers are employed three months after exiting a training activity, - ▶ 29.4 per cent of job seekers are employed three months after exiting a Work for the Dole activity, - ▶ 31.3 per cent of job seekers are employed three months after exiting a Voluntary Work activity.
+- ▶ 35.6 per cent of job seekers were employed three months after exiting a training activity, - ▶ 26.0 per cent of job seekers were employed three months after exiting a Work for the Dole activity, - ▶ 29.1 per cent of job seekers were employed three months after exiting a Voluntary Work activity.